agordillo/LOEP/README.md

 * MySQL 5.5+

 # Discussion and contribution

-Feel free to raise an issue or send us your comments and suggestions at [github](http://github.com/agordillo/LOEP/issues).
+Feel free to raise an issue at [github](http://github.com/agordillo/LOEP/issues).

+# News

+Follow the LOEP news on the [blog](https://loepblog.wordpress.com/).

 # Installation and documentation